triggermesh/docs/docs/targets/sendgrid.md

 * **Default sender email**: Define a default email address to be assigned in the `From:` section of the email to be created, if the received event does not contain a **FromEmail** property.
 * **Default recipient name**: Define a default name to be assigned in the `To:` section of the email to be created, if the received event does not contain a **FromEmail** property.
 * **Default recipient email**: Define a default 'email address' to be assigned in the `To:` section of the email to be created, if the received event does not contain a **ToEmail** property.
-* **Default subject**: Define a defailt subject to be assigned to the outgoing email to be created, if the received event does not contain a **ToEmail** property.
+* **Default subject**: Define a default subject to be assigned to the outgoing email to be created, if the received event does not contain a **subject** property.
 * **API Secret**: Reference to a [TriggerMesh secret][tm-secret] containing an [API token][api] for authenticating requests

-**Note:** If there is not a default value specified for all of the optional fields, event recieved by that deployment *MUST* contain all of the information noted in the [Event Types](#event-types), save **Message**, or the Target **will** **fail**
+**Note:** If there is not a default value specified for all of the optional fields, the event received by that deployment *MUST* contain all of the information noted in the [Event Types](#event-types), save **Message**, or the Target **will** **fail**

 ![SendgridTarget form](../images/sendgrid-target/create-bridge-2.png)

 After clicking the `Save` button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a SendGrid event Target was successfully created.
+After submitting the bridge, and allowing some configuration time, a green checkmark on the main _Bridges_ page indicates that the bridge with a SendGrid event Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)